danielpradilla/version-to-age/README.md

 # Version To Age

+Software age gauge.
 Estimates age of browser and OS software.
+The script stores an associative array of software names and version and timestamp pairs.
+It also periodically connects to external servers to fetch the latest information on Firefox and Chrome browsers.

 ### Usage
 ```php